 New proposed 3 As

-Increase Acceptance: change how communities understand and talk about mental health, including stigma and trauma; reduce mental health stigma
+Increase Acceptance: change how communities understand and talk about mental health and recovery, including stigma and trauma; reduce mental health stigma

-Increase Accessibility: improve the ways (navigation mechanisms and community systems) in which mental and behavioral health resources, support and treatment are identified and obtained
+Increase Accessibility: improve the ways (navigation mechanisms and community systems) in which behavioral health resources, support and treatment are identified and obtained

-Increase Availability: increase the capacity of existing community resources to more quickly, effectively and compassionately provide support, care and treatment.
+Increase Availability: increase the capacity of community resources to more quickly, effectively and compassionately provide support, care and treatment.

 How do we invite members?